DavidsonCollege/DavidsonX-Intro-SQL/README.md

-# DavidsonX SQL for Everyone
+# DavidsonX Introduction to SQL